mollymeissner/learning-journal/README.md

 1. Escape Characters: cd Holiday\ Photos
 *Shortcut*: use Tab Completion

+### Learning Markdown:

+- Markdown is an easy-to-use syntax for styling writing.
+For examples, GitHub explains this further below!

+### GitHub Pages:

+- GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website

 ### GitHub Notes

 You can use the [editor on GitHub](https://github.com/mollymeissner/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.